impossibletea/liver/README.md

 ## Usage

-Launch the app with `rusty-ships`, optionally provide command line arguments.
+Launch the app with `liver`, optionally provide command line arguments.
 Window with your model should open, unless you forgot to set it in configuration.

-Playback can be controlled via `rusty-ships-ctl`.
-The following argumets are
+Playback can be controlled via `bleed`.
+The following argumets are accepted:
-accepted:

 * `set [class] <motion>`: Sets the motion from the class with that name, if available.
 Class can be omitted, in that case it will be treated as `""`